saahil-mahato/authorization-service/README.md

 3. Run the Permify service with the following command

-`docker run -p 3476:3476 -p 3478:3478  ghcr.io/permify/permify
+`docker run -p 3476:3476 -p 3478:3478  ghcr.io/permify/permify`
-`

 **Note**: You might require admin permissions so use `sudo` command if permission is denied.

-4. Navigate to the project directory and install the dependencies using the following commands:
+4. Navigate to the project directory and install the dependencies using the following commands:\n `go mod download`\n
-`
-go mod download
-go mod tidy
+`go mod tidy`
-`

 5. Run the application with the command `go run main.go`.